top of page

 Technology alone doesn’t heal—human connection does.
 Digital mental health solutions must embed:

-• Trust and Empathy: Interfaces and processes that feel supportive, not transactional.
+• Trust and Empathy: Interfaces and processes should feel supportive, not transactional.

-• Cultural Sensitivity: Tools designed for diverse populations and languages.
+• Cultural Sensitivity: Tools must be designed for diverse populations and languages.

 • Privacy and Autonomy: Giving individuals control over their data fosters engagement and trust.